 Cambridge, I had read in prize poems, and in other works of fancy, of "the banks of the Cam", of "sweetly flowing stream' and so on; but when I arrived here I was sadly disappointed.
-When I first saw the river as I passed over King's drown themselves!
-And that, I am sorry to say, is a permanent feeling with me.
-(Olinthus p.
-27)

-College Bridge, I could not help exclaiming: Why, the stream is standing still to see people these poets associated with the joys of youth, had clearly failed to leave the same positive impression on Robert Hall.
-In the first week of November Robert Hall's mental health rapidly further deteriorated.
-James in his diary notes Robert Hall's "frequent paroxysms of madness" (entry of 4th November) and even writes down the content of his conversations with Robert, just like a good psychiatrist would do.
+When I first saw the river as I passed over King's College Bridge, I could not help exclaiming: Why, the stream is standing still to see people paroxysms of madness" (entry of 4th November) and even writes down the content of his conversations with Robert, just like a good psychiatrist would do.
 James asks Robert Hall what makes him laugh so heartily and here is what he replies: